Rational Structures on Automorphic Representations: Cohomologically Induced Standard Modules

+which enables us to apply the Homological Base Change Theorem by choosing an admissible standard resolution of $Y_{\lieq}$ whenever we consider possibly infinite field extensions.

-Then the functor $\mathcal R^q(-)$ preserves infinitesimal characters in the sense that if $L\cap K$ meets every (geometrically) connected component of $K$, and if $Y$, as an $(\liel',L'\cap K')$-module, has infinitesimal character $\lambda$, then $\mathcal R^q(Y)$ has infinitesimal character $\lambda+\rho(\lieu')$.
+In these cases the functor $\mathcal R^q(-)$ preserves infinitesimal characters in the sense that if $L\cap K$ meets every (geometrically) connected component of $K$, and if $Y$, as an $(\liel',L'\cap K')$-module, has infinitesimal character $\lambda$, then $\mathcal R^q(Y)$ has infinitesimal character $\lambda+\rho(\lieu')$.
 This easily follows via base change from the classical case (cf.\ \cite[Corollary 5.25]{book_knappvogan1995} for example).
 Classical non-vanishing and irreducibility criteria generalize to our setting without modification and identical proofs.

+We remark that the rational construction of the Hecke algebra in \cite{januszewski2015pre2} together with the associated Koszul resolution shows that $\mathcal R^q(-)$ commutes with base change without any hypothesis, which implies that above preservation statements eventually hold in general.